azurebigcompute/cyclecloud_tutorials/Lab1/Tutorial.md

   provisioned in the Azure CycleCloud UI within a minute. ![CC Allocating Nodes](images/cc-allocating-nodes.ong.png) Note that CycleCloud will not provision more cores than the limit set on the cluster's autoscaling settings.
-  In this case, the sample job contains 1000 tasks, but CycleCloud will only provision up to 100 cores worth of VMs.

 * After the execute nodes are provisioned, their status bars will turn green, and the job's tasks will start running.
 For non-tightly coupled jobs, where the individual tasks can independently execute, jobs will start running as soon as any VM is ready.
-For tightly coupled jobs (i.e. MPI jobs), jobs will not start executing until every VM associated with the jobs is ready.
+For tightly coupled jobs (i.e. MPI job like LAMMPS), jobs will not start executing until all VMs associated with the jobs are ready.

 * Verify that the job is complete by running the `qstat -Q` command periodically.
 The Queued column (`Que`) should be 0, indicating that no more